chaudhryjunaid/setup-apple-silicon-mac/README.md

 # setup-apple-silicon-mac
-A guide on how to setup your new apple silicon mac for development.
-This repo does not include any specific tech-stacks.
+This repo includes scripts and a guide to setup your new apple silicon mac for development (with alternate steps for intel macs if you happen to have one).
+It does not focus on any specific tech-stack.
 Rather, it focuses on the basics of system setup that almost every setup will benefit from.

 ## Before you setup
 - Make sure you have a stable and fast internet connection.
 Setting up a new machine requires lots of downloads.